DFE-Digital/accessibility-issues-statements/README.md

 To get the application running with the necessary data, you need to run two seed files.

-First, run the WCAG criteria seed to populate the database with the accessibility standards:
+First, run the WCAG criteria seed to populate the database with the accessibility standards, (you can later manage these in the admin interface (as super user))

 ```bash
 npx knex seed:run --specific=wcag_criteria_seed.js